I’m a freelance writer and editor.

-I’m MONOCLE‘s southern Africa correspondent and frequently contribute to British Airways’s inflight magazine, High Life and the South African financial daily Business Day.
+I’m MONOCLE‘s southern Africa correspondent and frequently contribute to British Airways’s inflight magazine, High Life, Financial Mail and Business Day.
 I previously served as editor-at-large and books editor at the latter’s luxury lifestyle supplement, WANTED.

 My byline has also appeared in newspapers such as the Sunday Times (South Africa) and Mail and Guardian and for magazines such as House and Leisure, Sawubona, Marie Claire SA and African Decisions.

-I edit AERODROME, a literary journal I founded with creative director Djameela Daniels in July 2013.
-We publish book reviews, author interviews, as well as original short stories and poetry.
+From 2013 to early 2019, I edited AERODROME, a literary journal I founded with creative director Djameela Daniels.
+We published over 900 book reviews and extracts, author interviews, original short stories and poetry.

 I also edited and project managed the pilot issue of Rhino Africa Safaris’ travel magazine, Africa Traveller.